redis/redis-doc/topics/sentinel-clients.md

 Redis instances configurations.

-This mechanism can be used in order to speedup the reconfiguration of clients, that is, clients may listent to Pub/Sub in order to know when a configuration change happened in order to run the three steps protocol explained in this document in order to resolve the new Redis master (or slave) address.
+This mechanism can be used in order to speedup the reconfiguration of clients, that is, clients may listen to Pub/Sub in order to know when a configuration change happened in order to run the three steps protocol explained in this document in order to resolve the new Redis master (or slave) address.